Iceland in the Eurovision Song Contest 2007: At Eurovision

 The semi-final and the final were broadcast in Iceland on RÚV with commentary by Sigmar Guðmundsson.
-The Icelandic spokesperson, who announced the Icelandic votes during the final, was Ragnhildur Steinunn Jónsdóttir.
+RÚV appointed Ragnhildur Steinunn Jónsdóttir as its spokesperson to announce the Icelandic votes during the final.

 Semi-final

 Eiríkur Hauksson took part in technical rehearsals on 5 and 6 May, followed by dress rehearsals on 9 and 10 May.
 The Icelandic performance featured Eiríkur Hauksson dressed in a black outfit and performing in a band set-up.
 The LED screens transitioned from white spots pointing downwards to interwoven Celtic chain symbol in blue and white colours.
-The musicians that joined Eiríkur Hauksson were members of the Svenster Bling Band: Axel Þórir Þórissson, Benedikt Brynleifsson, Gunnar Þór Jónsson, Sigurbjörn Þór Þórsson and Stefán Steindórsson.
+The musicians that joined Eiríkur Hauksson were members of the Svenster Bling Band: Axel Þórir Þórissson, Benedikt Brynleifsson, Gunnar Þór Jónsson, Sigurbjörn Þór Þórsson, and Stefán Steindórsson.

 At the end of the show, Iceland was not announced among the top 10 entries in the semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Iceland placed thirteenth in the semi-final, receiving a total of 77 points.